Margaret Brown: Passenger on the Titanic

-Upon being rescued by the ship RMS Carpathia, Brown proceeded to organize a committee with other first-class survivors.
-The committee worked to secure basic necessities for the second- and third-class survivors, and even provided informal counseling.
+Upon being rescued by the ship RMS Carpathia, along with a number of other first-class survivors, Brown organized a committee with other first-class which worked to secure basic necessities for the second- and third-class survivors, and even provided informal counseling.
+The committee also later awarded the crew of Carpathia for their rescue of the survivors of the sinking.

 Later life and death

 In 1914, six years before the Nineteenth Amendment granted women the right to vote, Brown ran for Colorado's U.S. Senate seat, but she ended her campaign to serve abroad as the director of the American Committee for Devastated France during World War I. Also in 1914, she contributed to miners and their families after the 1914 Ludlow Massacre and she helped organize the International Women's Rights conference that year, which was held in Newport, Rhode Island.

 During and after World War I, she worked in France with the Red Cross and later with the American Committee for Devastated France to help wounded French and American soldiers and rebuild areas behind the front line.
 For her work organizing female ambulance drivers, nurses, and food distributors, Brown was awarded the French Legion of Honor in 1932.

 J.J.
 Brown died on September 5, 1922.
-Margaret told newspapers, that although she had met royalty and other great people around the world, "I've never met a finer, bigger, more worthwhile man than J.J.
+Margaret told newspapers that although she had met royalty and other great people around the world, "I've never met a finer, bigger, more worthwhile man than J.J.
 Brown."
 J.J.
 Brown left vast, yet complicated, real estate, mining, and stock holdings.
 It was unknown to the Browns and their lawyers how much was left in the estate.
 Prior to J.J.'s death, he had transferred a large amount of money to his children.
 Their children were also unaware of how much money Margaret had, but were displeased at the large amounts she spent on charity.
 Margaret Brown and her children fought in court for six years to settle the estate.

 In the 1920s, Margaret Brown focused her energy on personal passions, especially the theater.
 She died in her sleep at 10:55 p.m. on October 26, 1932, at age 65, in New York City's Barbizon Hotel.
 Subsequent autopsy revealed a brain tumor.
 She was buried next to J.J. at St. Brigid's cemetery, now known as Cemetery of the Holy Rood, in Westbury, New York, following a small ceremony on October 31, 1932, attended by close friends and family.
 There was singing, but no eulogy.